Somayyah/lfs/log.md

 and it's not working...

 I cloned the snapshot **Linux Headers finished** to trace back my steps while keeping the latest snapshots, this way I can troubleshoot the issue while allowing myself to progress.
+It's a storage eater though, hopefully I get to delete the snapshots for good after I chroot.